Modular proximal optimization for multidimensional total-variation regularization: Introduction

-Iteration~\eqref{eq.fbs} suggests that to profit from proximal splitting we must implement the prox-operator $\prox_r$ efficiently.
-An additional concern is whether the overall proximal splitting algorithm requires \emph{exact} computation of $\prox_r$, or moderately \emph{inexact} computations are sufficient.
-This concern is very practical: rarely does $r$ admit an exact algorithm for computing $\prox_r$.
+To implement the proximal-gradient iteration~\eqref{eq.fbs} efficiently, we require a subroutine that computes the prox-operator $\prox_r$.
+An additional concern is whether the overall algorithm requires an \emph{exact} computation of $\prox_r$, or merely a moderately \emph{inexact} computation.
+This concern is justified: rarely does $r$ admit an exact algorithm for computing $\prox_r$.
 Fortunately, proximal methods easily admit inexactness, e.g.,~\citep{schmidt11,salzo,nocops}, which allows approximate prox-operators (as long as the approximation is sufficiently accurate).

+We study both exact and inexact prox-operators in this paper, contingent upon the $\ell_p$-norm used and on the data dimensionality $m$.